MurenMurenus/MurenMurenus/README.md

 # Hey!
-I'm an ML/DS student at the Novosibirsk State University 👋
+I'm an ML/Backend student at the Novosibirsk State University 👋
-  ### I'm an ML developer from Novosibirsk and I really love participating in hackathones or shifts.
+  ### I'm a developer from Novosibirsk and I really love participating in hackathones or shifts.
 On my GitHub you can see projects that have been successfully developed by my team and me.
   ## Enjoy! 🙌

 <div id="header" align="center">